 Did you or a loved one sustain injuries due to a medical error?
 Victims of medical malpractice in Lexington, KY, are entitled to seek compensation for their losses.
-An experienced Lexington medical malpractice lawyer at Minner Vines Moncus Injury Lawyers can help you fight to recover compensation for medical bills, lost wages, and your pain and suffering.
+An experienced Lexington medical malpractice lawyer at Minner Vines Injury Lawyers, PLLC can help you fight to recover compensation for medical bills, lost wages, and your pain and suffering.

 Our law firm is one of the most successful personal injury firms in the area.
 We’ve recovered over $1 billion in compensation for our injured clients over the years.

 Medical malpractice can lead to catastrophic results.
 If you or a family member were harmed, contact or call our law offices in Lexington, Kentucky, at (859) 550-2900 to schedule a free consultation today.